 Bachelor’s degree in communications media, Walla Walla College in College Place, Washington.

-Jean joined Colorado Public Radio in 2013 after serving in different roles at WETA in Washington, D.C. for more than 20 years.
+Jean joined Colorado Public Radio in 2013 after serving as a part-time announcer at WETA in Washington, D.C. for more than 20 years.
 Since her start in public radio in 1980, Jean has worked at classical stations across the country, including KWIT in Sioux City, IA, WFAE in Charlotte, NC and WCAL in Northfield MN.

 Most recently, Jean was the weekend morning host at WETA.
 During her stint there, Jean also worked as associate music producer of NPR’s “Performance Today” for 16 years.
 In 1986, she was the first person to fill that role and helped to build the network show from the very beginning as a way for listeners to experience chamber and symphonic works through live performances recorded for broadcast.